-Current law allows the following payments to be levied under the FPLP up to the specified limits:
+Current law allows the following payments to be levied under the FPLP up to any specified limit:

-- up to 15% of federal employee retirement annuities; - up to the full amount of federal payments to federal vendors; - up to the full amount of federal employee travel advances or reimbursements; - up to 15% of Social Security Old Age and Survivor benefits and Railroad Retirement benefits, excluding disability and supplemental security income payments; and - up to 15% of some federal salaries.
+- up to 15% of federal employee retirement annuities; - 100% of federal payments to federal vendors; - 100% of federal employee travel advances or reimbursements: - up to 15% of Social Security Old Age and Survivor benefits and Railroad Retirement benefits, excluding disability and supplemental security income payments; and - up to 15% of some federal salaries.

-These limits mean, for example, that for someone who receives a monthly Social Security retirement benefit of \$1,000, no more than \$150 could be levied through the FPLP to pay a delinquent federal tax debt.
+These limits mean, for example, that for someone who receives a monthly Social Security retirement benefit of

+\$1,000, no more than \$150 could be levied through the FPLP to pay a delinquent federal tax debt.

-To initiate a levy, the IRS sends an electronic file with tax debt information to the BFS, which then adds it to the database for delinquent debt.
-The BFS then searches a separate database of pending federal payments for a match between the name and taxpayer identification number (TIN) of the delinquent taxpayer and the name and TIN of persons scheduled to receive federal payments.
+To initiate a levy, the IRS sends an electronic file with tax debt information to the BFS, which then adds it to its database for delinquent debt.
+The BFS then searches a separate database for pending federal payments, looking for a match between the name and taxpayer identification number (TIN) of the delinquent taxpayer and the name and TIN of persons scheduled to receive federal payments.

-When a match is found, the BFS notifies the IRS, which in turn notifies that person of its intent to levy qualified federal payments until his or her tax debt is paid in full.
+If a match is found, the BFS notifies the IRS, which in turn notifies that person of its intent to levy qualified federal payments until his or her tax debt is paid in full.
 If the person does not reply within 30 days, the IRS may authorize the BFS to initiate a continuous levy of those payments.
 The levy remains in effect until the delinquent taxes are fully paid, or the person makes an arrangement with the IRS to settle her or his tax debt.